jwkennedy8/power_outages/README.md

 | severe weather                |       133 |                  104 |         175 |          25 |     106 |         116 |          10 |     67 |                    4 |        4 |
 | system operability disruption |        10 |                    3 |          14 |           4 |      27 |          16 |           9 |     39 |                  nan |        1 |

 # Framing a Prediction Problem

 From the data collected, I am creating a regression problem to predict power outage duration based contextual data.
 The relevant columns that I have selected would be features known at the time of the outage which makes this appropriate for prediciton.
 I chose to predict duration because it can be a very useful estimate for a supplier to accurately inform customers of the outage duration.
 As stated earlier, the duration of an outage can significantly affect consumer decision making.
 To evaluate my models, I will use the **mean squared error** to capture the error because I want my model to be sensitive to large errors as longer outages are the most consequential.

 # Baseline Model

 To get started, I build a linear regression model using **CLIMATE.REGION**, **CAUSE.CATEGORY**, and **CUSTOMERS.AFFECTED**.
-This model used the **sklearn LinearRegression Module** with **GridSearchCV** to for cross-validation and to add a polynomial feature for **CUSTOMERS.AFFECTED** as it was the only numerical feature I used for this initial model.
+This model used the **sklearn LinearRegression** module with **GridSearchCV** to for cross-validation and to add a polynomial feature for **CUSTOMERS.AFFECTED** as it was the only numerical feature I used for this initial model.
 I one hot encoded **CLIMATE.REGION** and  **CAUSE.CATEGORY**.
 After training this model on the dataset, the best score corresponded to a polynomial feature of degree 1 and MSE of **35098489.63851191 minutes^2**.
 Using the exact same features without cross validation, the model had an MSE of **28957556.861313283 minutes^2**.

 These results mean that this models predictions on unseen data are **~5924 minutes** off on average which is around 4 days!
 Given the fact that the data has a mean outage duration of **~2625 minutes**, this model performs extremely poor on both seen and unseen data.